James Dale (footballer)

-James William Dale (born 13 October 1993) is an English professional footballer who plays as a midfielder for Icelandic side Þróttur Vogum.
+James William Dale (born 13 October 1993) is an English professional footballer who plays as a midfielder.

 Early life

 Dale was born in Hammersmith, London and attended Bearwood College in Berkshire.

 Career

 Dale began his footballing career at Reading, playing for the club from the age of 5.
 He left the club to Join League One club Bristol Rovers.
 In his youth career, he represented their XI team a number of times.